abelsj60/my-site/app/data/the-story/story-chapter-three.md

 While surprised, the boy was game.

 "I turned over every stone," he said.
 "It's time for new adventure."
 The boy woke again, targeted ads dancing across his screen.
-"Coding," he thought.
+"Code," he thought.

 Before long, the boy was coding at school in lower Manhattan.
-He was given a book of practical magics, and surrounded by studious, shockingly smart people.
+He was given a book of practical magics, and surrounded by ferociously smart people.

 It was intense.

 But the boy heard a cry to modern battle.
-Aslan wouldn't have been more rousing if bellowing beside the bull on the great broad way.
-So the boy kept coding.
+Aslan couldn't have been more rousing if bellowing beside the bull on the great broad way.
+The boy coded on.